-These weeks can be tough.
-Just when we think we can’t take any more violence, along it comes.
+Life is tough.
+Just when we think we can’t take any more violence, sorrow, and chaos along it comes.
 Like many, I find it hard not to despair.
 I get that scared feeling in the pit of my stomach.
 That’s when I remember 9 things that always give me hope…

 The sky – I admit, I don’t look up enough.
 I’m usually bent over a device or my latest to-do list.
 But sometimes, something happens.
 At dusk I’m closing the curtains when I gaze out.
 The sky’s splashed in orange, yellow and red.
 I stand a moment, taking it in.
 And that’s when I realize that incredible vista’s a daily reminder that somewhere a higher power exists.
 The beauty of that sky gives me hope.